-Additionally, and not withstanding St Patrick’s Day, Ireland is host to many cultural festivals throughout the year with Galway being the venerable hub hosting not only the Galway International Arts Festival but 15 other festivals throughout the year which are just a few reasons why the vibrant city has been named European Capital of Culture 2020.
+Additionally, and notwithstanding St Patrick’s Day, Ireland is host to many cultural festivals throughout the year with Galway being the venerable hub hosting not only the Galway International Arts Festival but 15 other festivals throughout the year which are just a few reasons why the vibrant city was named European Capital of Culture 2020.

 6. Some of the Best Road Trips on the Planet

 If you love a road trip – you’ll love Ireland.
 It’s like the country was built for epic car rides.